 3. soil improvement

 Soil improvements are necessary to increase the load-bearing capacity and stability of the subsoil.
-The methods include:
+The methods used in civil engineering include

 Soil injections for compaction and reinforcement